“Matchmaker, matchmaker make me a match, find me a find, catch me a catch…”

 The first tip is about seeing things separately.
 This tip is about seeing individual things paired with other pieces.
 It’s not always easy to imagine a piece of art in a different frame.
 One of my favorite methods in training my eye is to use Pinterest to collect loads of pictures of art that I like.
 Then I study how those pieces are commonly framed and what looks good to me.
 Below is an example of a cross stitch rose in a very 1980’s style frame.
 Re-framing is in a vintage frame with green and gilded touches looks so much better!

-For an example of English country style artwork, explore my Cozy English Gallery Wall board!
+For more examples of English country style artwork, explore my Cozy English Gallery Wall board on Pinterest!

 Tip #3 You can change the size of your art